ansible/ansible/docs/docsite/rst/user_guide/vault.rst

     contrib/vault/vault-keyring-client.py --vault-id dev

-The config option :ref:`DEFAULT_VAULT_IDENTITY_LIST` can be used to specify a default vault id and password source so that the :option:`--vault-id <ansible-playbook --vault-id>` cli option does not have to be specified every time.
+The config option :ref:`DEFAULT_VAULT_IDENTITY_LIST` can be used to specify a default vault ID and password source so that the :option:`--vault-id <ansible-playbook --vault-id>` cli option does not have to be specified every time.